Corporate shared values

 We've analysed hundreds of business strategies to bring you this list of the 20 most common values.
 They are, in order of popularity:

-The most popular - integrity - is almost twice as popular as the next most popular - innovation - and over three times as popular as the 10th most popular - collaboration.
+The most popular - integrity - is almost twice as popular as the next most popular - innovation - and over three times as popular as the 10th most popular - safety.